cbentejac/github-generate-release-note/bin/README.md

 The request can contain sorting information (in which order the request should be answered) as well as a GitHub authentication token, which may be useful when many requests are sent to the GitHub API.

 Pagination is handled by the script: if the response spans over more than a single page (if the number of elements exceeds 100), the Exporter will send additional requests to retrieve the content over all the pages.
-As such, the Exporter sends at most $ceil(# of pull requests to retrieve / 100)$ requests to the GitHub API.
+As such, the Exporter sends at most $ceil(pullRequestsNb / 100)$ requests to the GitHub API.

 ### Usage